Speakers: Car club environmental assessment incomplete, additional review needed

-Every chair at Buckham West was taken, leaving a few latecomers to mill around the exits as one speaker after another criticized a proposed car club planned for 466 acres just off the interstate and a review of environmental impacts the completed development might cause.
+Every chair in Buckham West's large meeting room was taken, leaving a few latecomers to mill around the exits as one speaker after another pointed to flaws in a proposed car club planned for 466 acres just off the interstate and a review of environmental impacts the completed development might cause.

 Most of the more than two dozen speakers urged the Rice County Planning Commission to require a more thorough environmental assessment of the club known as Wolf Creek Autobahn.
 Some noted that the mandatory assessment, the subject of Thursday's public hearing, was incomplete, and said that if built as planned, the noise from the project would undoubtedly exceed state and county limits.
 Only two speakers supported for the plan.